Nervous Tension

 Conventional context

-Conventional health education often frames stress responses as a normal part of human physiology but notes that persistent or unmanaged stress can affect sleep quality, mood stability, and physical comfort.
-The line between ordinary tension and something warranting professional input is typically drawn based on duration, severity, and functional impact.
+Conventional health education generally frames the stress response as a normal and even useful part of human physiology rather than a malfunction.
+The concern arises when that response switches on too often or for too long, since persistent, unmanaged stress is widely discussed as something that can affect sleep quality, mood stability, concentration, and physical comfort over time.
+The line between ordinary tension and something that warrants professional input is usually drawn by duration, severity, and functional impact rather than by the presence of the feeling itself.

 Complementary & traditional approaches (educational)